sanskrit/vyakarana/docs/glossary.rst

         The term that undergoes substitution.
 In a *saṃjñā* rule: the term that receives the *saṃjñā*.

+    filter
+        A callable object that is used to test for a certain context.
+For details, see the :class:`~vyakarana.filters.Filter` class.

     left context
         The term(s) that appear immediately before the center context.
 If no center context is defined: the term(s) after which something is